CGonzC/VTAPnO_Locomotion_Analysis/examples/photometry/README.md

 This folder contains representative example input data for the fiber photometry PSTH workflow used in this study.

 ## Files
-- `1_signal.csv`: example Doric signal file containing fluorescence traces (The provided signal file is a temporally trimmed example containing 3 representative stimulation events from a longer recording)
+- `1_signal.csv`: example Doric signal file containing fluorescence traces *
 - `1_events.csv`: example event file used for peri-stimulus alignment

+*Note: the example signal file is a temporally trimmed segment (3 stimulation events) from a longer recording.*
 ## Expected file structure

 ### `1_signal.csv`